Select, Don't Dump

 The Problem This Solves

 Because context rot means every token you add degrades attention on every other token.
-Including a file “just in case” isn’t free.
-It actively competes with the information actually needed.
+Including a file “just in case” actively competes with the information the model actually needs, and the cost is invisible until you notice the output getting vaguer and less grounded.

 How It Works

-For every piece of context you’re considering, ask: does this directly help the model complete this specific task?
-If the answer is “maybe” or “it might be useful,” leave it out.
+For every piece of context you’re considering, ask whether it directly helps the model complete this specific task.
+If the answer is “maybe” or “it might be useful,” leave it out; that hesitation is usually the signal that you’re including it for your comfort, not for the model’s performance.

 The selection criteria: